top of page

 Ensure you are going into your day/week/month/year with a plan.
 Understand what you want to accomplish and when you want to accomplish it.
 Get ahead of the busy times, hire right and hire early.
 Don't fly by the seat of your pants.

 All this is not to say you and your team should not be working hard and leading by example.
 On the contrary, managing your energy means having something in the tank when you actually need it.
-Managing your energy means refueling the tank when you get a chance.
-Managing your energy means having a destination in mind before getting into the drivers seat.
+Managing your energy means refuelling the tank when you get a chance.
+Managing your energy means having a destination in mind before getting into the driver's seat.

 I understand that some of you may have gotten a sense of burnout just reading this whole article.
 So thank you.